Personal statement, experience and training

 In 1994 I began studying with a Taiwanese doctor named Richard Tan.
-I had read a Taiwanese acupuncture text and found the strategies very effective and was looking into other systems of acupuncture.
+I had read an old Taiwanese acupuncture text and found the strategies very effective and was looking into other systems of acupuncture.
 I also came across a Japanese acupuncturist name Kiiko Matsumodo.
 I found these two systems to be the most innovative, and effective.
 I think they are most effective because they are some of the most modern treatment modalities.
 Offering modern strategies and techniques for modern people.
 They have developed amazingly effective treatments for adrenal fatigue, and all the related endocrine problems that arise therewith, systemic toxicity, cardiac problems, digestive problems, structural problems and much more in the current framework of modern society.

 I integrate these different modalities by exploring them with clients and finding which one works best for that person.
 The treatments can also vary by the number of needles, time of retention of needles, and size of needles.